 Some of the wood pieces need additional angle cuts to help them rest evenly on the ground.
 Other pieces require notches to soften sharp corners.

 - Legs: Cut the top and bottom of each of the two-by-eights to 22 degrees, each.
 The angles should be parallel to each other.

-- Lower Leg Cross Braces: Cut 45-degree angles off of the two-by-eights at opposite ends.
+- Lower Leg Cross Braces: Cut opposing 45-degree angles off of the two-by-eights at opposite ends.

 - Seats: Of the four two-by-sixes, miter-cut only two of them.
-These two boards should have 45-degree angles cut off at opposite ends.
+These two boards should have small 45-degree angles cut off of the corners at opposite ends.